altruity/Hoodie/README.md

 Why ANOTHER Framework??
 ---------------------

-Over time that we were repeatedly reusing the same awesome frameworks and libraries, copy/pasting until our little programmer fingers bled…
+Over time we repeatedly reused the same awesome frameworks and libraries, copy/pasting until our little programmer fingers bled…

 …so we took all those pieces and zipped them up into a single package (and bought a box of Band-Aids®).